openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

 * Configure some collectd plugins

-Collectd openstack plugins
+Collectd OpenStack plugins
 --------------------------
-This section describes the steps to installing and configuring the collectd plugins for Ceiloemter, Gnocchi and Aodh.
+This section describes the steps to installing and configuring the collectd plugins for ceiloemter, gnocchi and aodh.

 * Clone the collectd-ceilometer-plugin code.